'At least 50 dead fish’ found in lake at Worthing's Brooklands Park - Firefighters aerate water

-One resident, who was out for a walk on Sunday (July 17), encountered ‘at least 50 dead fish’ at Brooklands Park in Worthing.
+One resident, Rachel Trusler, who was out for a walk on Sunday (July 17), encountered ‘at least 50 dead fish’ at Brooklands Park in Worthing.

 West Sussex fire crews have arrived at the park this afternoon (Monday) to aerate the water.